dasoldasol/dasoldasol.github.io/_posts/EBS.md

 - Volumes retored from encrypted snapshots are encrypted automatically.
 - you can share snapshots ONLY IF they are UNENCRYPTED
 - These snapshots can be shared with other AWS accounts or made public.
-- you can now encrypt ROOT device volumes when you create the EC2 instance.
+- you can NOW encrypt ROOT device volumes when you create the EC2 instance.
 - **HOW TO CHANGE UNENCRYPTED ROOT TO ENCRYPTED?**
   - Create a Snapshot of the unencrypted root device volume.
   - Copy the Snapshot and select the encrypt option